 - Picking the right pace – you should be able to talk but not sing while you walk.

-- Walking heel-to-toe so as to avoid dragging your feet while you walk.
+- Walking heel-to-toe as you stride to avoid dragging your feet while you walk.

 Why Does Good Form Matter?

-Good form helps you walk at a good pace for an extended period of time.
-It also helps to prevent injuries, which can slow down your progress or stop you from walking altogether (9).
+Good form helps you walk at a good pace for an extended period.
+It also helps prevent injuries, which can slow down your progress or stop you from walking altogether (10).

 How to Increase the Intensity of Your Walk

-If you are looking to burn more calories, you need to increase the intensity of your walk.
+If you’re looking to burn more calories, you must increase the intensity of your walk.
 This can be done by either increasing your pace, using hills for more difficulty, or adding resistance.

 Increase Your Pace to Burn More Calories

-If you are looking for a simple way to burn more calories while walking 4 miles a day, you should increase the speed at which you walk.
-The faster you walk, the higher your heart rate will be and the more calories you will burn.
+If you’re looking for a simple way to burn more calories while walking 4 miles a day, you should increase your walking speed.
+The faster you walk, the higher your heart rate will be and the more calories you’ll burn.

-Make Hills More Difficult to Burn More Calories
+Use Hills To Make Walking More Difficult to Burn More Calories

-In addition to increasing your pace, you can also use hills to increase the intensity of your walk.
-This can be done by walking up the hills slowly or even running up them.
+In addition to increasing your pace, you can use hills to increase the intensity of your walk.
+This can be done by walking up hills slowly or using an incline on a treadmill.

 Add Resistance to Burn More Calories

 You can also add resistance to raise the intensity of your walk.
-This can be done by using things like canes or walking with ankle weights.
+This can be done by walking while wearing ankle or hand weights.

 What Do You Need to Get Started?